 “I stopped watching that.
-I prefer Lost Girl.”
+I prefer Hemlock Grove.”

 We agreed to differ on that point.
-There was some talk about Hemlock Grove after that, and then she asked the crucial question.
+There was some talk about vampires and faeries after that, and then she asked the crucial question.

 “So our woman Henrietta believed that Isabel Morgan found her way into a wood which didn’t exist any more and was exchanged with a fairy?”

 C— Lodge closed as a school in the early 20s.
 The house became a private residence and eventually was used occasionally for guests of the Cyanography Institute.
 Today, part of the Institute’s archive is kept there, below the empty apartments.
 I found a picture of it from the early 1900s and it looked pretty grim.